(from Advaita Musings)

 In the final analysis vision is the arising of specific configurations of the states of synapses and neurons of the brain, in the belief that different images are associated with different states, and sequences of those states.
 We know this because we dream, because in dreams the same configurations arise in some way unknown to us just as they do in the waking state, and in those dreams the sense of perceiving through our physical sense organs arise although those senses are dormant.
 When these states arise we form descriptions of them, labels of them as Indians describe it nama rupa and from these names and forms we go on to build our models and theories of reality.

 We need to maintain a distinction between the raw images perceived and the subjective notions or opinions we form of them, such as good/evil, tall/short, light/dark and all the descriptions, abstractions and theories we derive from them, i.e. our narrative of the nature of reality.
 Let us take physical world conditions and the sensory perceptions which lead us to form narratives (i.e. theories) about the nature of our world.
 Direct Post Processing Induction, (DPPI) for short, means that if we were to eliminate the physical world altogether with the exception of the brain, and induce the necessary states for given images directly in the relevant parts of the brain, the very narratives about the nature of reality which arise from the existence of the real physical world and its interplay with our physical senses would arise (within the DPPI).
-This means that if we eliminated the whole physical world i.e. the 3D World of physics, brain excepted, and within Einstein's brain induced with DPPI the same images as exist in the physical world, Einstein would have his theories of relativity arise with his brain (or mind).
+This means that if we eliminated the whole physical world i.e. the 3D World of physics, brain excepted, and within Einstein's brain induced with DPPI the same images as exist in the physical world, Einstein would have his theories of relativity arise within his brain (or mind).

 Let us take this further.
-We could remove all the organs of the five senses, remove all the circuitry relating to our visual, auditory, olfactory, tactile and oral systems and the transmission of their signals to the areas of the brain where their sensations are generated.
+We could remove all the organs of the five senses, remove all the circuitry relating to the visual, auditory, olfactory, tactile and oral systems and the transmission of their signals to the areas of the brain where their sensations are generated.
 In the areas where the sensations arise we would place some implants and stimulate them by sending radio signals to them.
 We could also induce all the sensations relating to the existence of the physical body (e.g. phantom limb syndrome), and even the very sensations of the presence of the physical sense organs, such as the eyes and the ears.We could take this even further.
 Instead of implants which are stimulated by radio transmissions, these implants are fully powered, fully programmed computers (they could even be powered by the brains own heat) packed with enough processing power and knowledge to induce the necessary images of the so called real world in that brain, thus inducing the narrative that the real world would induce.

 Could We or I possibly be in such a condition?
 I say I rather than We, because if it is just me, then the multiplicity of beings I see around me could be an illusion in my brain induced by the implants, and I, the sense of me could also be one of the illusions in my consciousness.